4 Smart Degrees Veterans Should Consider

 two students looking at laptop

-About 200,000 service members transition to civilian life each year, and many service members are choosing to use their Post 9/11 GI Bill to enter college and pursue higher education.
-The Post 9/11 GI bill includes payment of tuition and fees, a monthly housing allowance, and a stipend for textbooks and supplies for up to 36 months, depending on your level of eligibility.
+More than 200,000 service members transition to civilian life each year, and many service members are using their Post 9/11 GI Bill to enter college and pursue higher education.
+The Post 9/11 GI bill includes payment for tuition and fees, a monthly housing allowance, and a stipend for textbooks and supplies for up to 36 months, depending on your level of eligibility.
 Propelled by this incredible benefit, 773,000 veterans and their family members enter college or trade school each year.

 Of course, the area you choose to study has a significant impact on your potential earnings as well.
 If you're one of the two million veterans eligible for free college education, choosing your major is an important decision.
 Fortunately, many universities have staff dedicated to making the process of going back to school as painless as possible.

 These experts, often veterans themselves, can help you think about your strengths and interests, as well as which degree program can help you accomplish your life and career goals.
 In a perfect world, your path of study will meet all these criteria.
-There are, however, some careers that may be a natural fit for veterans given their training and experience.
+Some careers, though, may be a natural fit for veterans given their training and experience.

 1. Computer Science/Information Technology

-In recent years, the military has become more technically advanced with many service members working in fields of computer networking, cybersecurity, and web development.
-Add that to the increased demand for IT professionals, and you may conclude a degree in computer science or information technology is the right choice for you.
+In recent years, the military has become more technically advanced, with many service members working in computer networking, cybersecurity and web development.
+Add that to the increased demand for information technology professionals, and you may conclude a degree in computer science or IT is the right choice for you.

-The Bureau of Labor Statistics projects that the demand for software developers will grow by 17% by 2024.
+The Bureau of Labor Statistics projects that the demand for software developers is expected to grow by 17% by 2033.
 Currently, there's a shortage of qualified IT professionals, which helps keep salaries and company perks competitive.
-Because technology permeates all aspects of life, you can choose to work for a company in an industry you are passionate about.
+Because technology permeates all aspects of life, you can choose to work for a company in an industry about which you are passionate.

-If you enjoy varied opportunities for learning, working with new tools, and developing innovative solutions for better business and the future, consider a tech career.
-Some schools like Western Governors University offer IT degrees that include certification prep and exams in the coursework, saving you money and time.
+If you enjoy varied opportunities for learning, working with new tools and developing innovative solutions for better business and the future, consider a tech career.
+Some schools such as Western Governors University offer IT degrees that include certification prep and exams in the coursework, saving you money and time.

 2. Business